gridsync/gridsync/README.rst

 * "Native" look and feel -- Gridsync uses the Qt application framework, emulating native widgets on all target platforms; the user can expect Gridsync to behave like any other desktop application.
 * Automated bi-directional file synchronization -- Gridsync will monitor local and remote directories, seamlessly storing or retrieving new versions of files as they appear (using Tahoe-LAFS' "Magic Folder" feature [*]_ ).
 * Status indicators and desktop notifications -- the user will know, at a glance, when folders are being synchronized (via system tray icon animations) and will receive notifications when such operations have completed.
-* Easy sharing -- Gridsync will use the `magic-wormhole`_ library to provide human-pronounceable "`invite codes`_" for joining storage grids and sharing folders with other users.
+* Easy sharing -- Gridsync uses the `magic-wormhole`_ library to provide human-pronounceable "`invite codes`_" for joining storage grids and sharing folders with other users.

 .. _magic-wormhole: http://magic-wormhole.io
 .. _invite codes: https://github.com/gridsync/gridsync/blob/master/docs/invite-codes.md